gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    The DTLS Key-Management will act as a User of SCTP, identified with the Key-Management PPID 4242.
-DTLS handshake is sent as a SCTP user message {{dtls-user-message}}.
+DTLS handshake is sent as a SCTP user message according to {{dtls-user-message}}.

    The DTLS instance SHOULD NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
-Note: If the DTLS implementation support configuring a MTU larger than the actual IP MTU it could be used as SCTP provides reliability and fragmentation.
+   If the DTLS
+   implementation support configuring a MTU larger than the actual IP MTU it could be used as SCTP provides reliability and fragmentation.